 The reverberation time, i.e. information about the sound decay in a room, is an important parameter for acoustic design.
 Most national building codes contain requirements for this parameter.
 The WinRT60 software calculates reverberation time based on knowledge of the absorbing structures in the particular room, including air absorption.
-These data are either taken from a user database or calculated using the software WinFLAG?.
-A verification of such calculations is normally performed by the use of a measurement system comprising a loudspeaker, a microphone, and a measurement system such as WinMLS?.
+These data are either taken from a user database or calculated using the software WinFLAG[TM].
+A verification of such calculations is normally performed using a measurement system comprising a loudspeaker, a microphone and a professional measurement system such as WinMLS[TM].
+Measured reverberation time may also be imported into the program by way of a Microsoft Excel file.
+The effect of adding new absorbers to the given room may then be investigated.